alvin-98/daily_datascienc_content_scrapper/README.md

 - Redshift has a concurrency scaling option using which virtually facilitates unlimited concurrent users and concurrent queries with fast performance.

 ## Note
-1. Add in your Youtube API key and AWS credentials to the config file
+1. Add in your Youtube API key and AWS credentials as variables and connections in airflow.
 2. Create an S3 bucket 'dsc-staging' and folders named 'youtubevideos_data' and 'tweet_data' to store data from these two sources respectively
-3. Spin up a Redshift cluster and add a connection named 'redshift' using airflow ui
+3. Spin up a Redshift cluster and add a connection named 'redshift' using airflow.

 ## Fact and dimension tables (Data Dictionary)